 1. Providing structural support to the teeth during the stress of mechanical processes

-2. Providing protection to the underlying layers of bone and connective tissue from infectious bacteria that
+2. Providing protection to the underlying layers of bone and connective tissue from infectious bacteria that can be found in the mouth(1).

 However, with a more in-depth consideration, this simple definition of gingival tissue becomes increasingly complex.
 The gingival tissues can be divided and categorized using several different classifications: